Chakri Toleti: Film career

 Toleti's father Dr. Tambu also worked in the film industry.
 Toleti made his acting debut as a child artist in the Telugu film Sagara Sangamam directed by K. Viswanath, and has acted in over fifteen films.
 He obtained a bachelor's degree in Film and VFX at the University of Central Florida.
 He re-entered south Indian cinema with the magnum opus, Dasavathaaram.
-In 2019, he directed two remake films of the Mike Flanagan slasher film Hush: the Hindi Khamoshi, and the Tamil Kolaiyuthir Kaalam.
+In 2019, he directed two remake films of the slasher film Hush: the Hindi Khamoshi, and the Tamil Kolaiyuthir Kaalam.
+He also directed Unread, a black-and-white short film in 2014.